CARRA-Arthritis Foundation Data Analysis Support Grant

 The CARRA-Arthritis Foundation Data Analysis Support Grant mechanism is available to researchers to support qualitative and quantitative data analyses on existing CARRA datasets from collaborative research projects.
 Limited funds (up to $10,000 in total costs) may be requested to complete a fixed set of tasks that will result in timely publication of results.
+Higher costs will be considered on a case by case basis.
 The investigator should have the data in hand at the time of the application submission.
 It is anticipated that funds will be used for statistician effort/fee for service to support database cleaning and/or statistical analyses.
 Funds are not to be used for collecting additional data, investigator effort for drafting manuscripts, publication or printing costs.
 This mechanism ONLY supports the analysis of CARRA-related datasets.
 Any proposed work using datasets outside of the CARRA network is not eligible.
 It is expected that awardees will complete analysis and submit a manuscript for publication based on the funded project within the project period, but no later than 6 months after the project end date.

 - Project Summary/Abstract (300 word max)

 - Resubmission Modification, if applicable (Download template: WORD)

 - Resubmission modification is required if the applicant has previous submitted a similar project.
 Applicants should provide an explanation of what has changed from a prior application.
 Examples would include addressing budget differences or weaknesses the reviewers found in an earlier application.

 - Specific Aims (limit 1 page) (Download template: WORD)

 - Research Plan (limit 3 pages) (Download template: WORD)

 - References (no page limit) (Download template: WORD)

 - Budget Table (limit 1 page) (Download template: WORD)